How (and Why) to Attract Student Volunteers

 It’s expected that student helpers will graduate or transition away eventually, so remember to be prepared with a succession plan that addresses your fundraiser’s needs moving forward.

-Sprout Your Volunteer Base This Spring
+Sprout Your Volunteer Base This School Year

 Now is a great time to build up your volunteer base with local students who are available and interested in building their resumes with skills and experiences that your organization can offer.

-We’re on hand ready to answer your questions about fundraising for your specific cause with the help of the best stand-alone, or combination of Terri Lynn programs.
+We’re on hand ready to answer your questions about fundraising for your specific cause with the help of the best stand-alone, or combination of, Terri Lynn programs.